|

-The adventure on Batwing begins as passengers board the sleek, 24-seat train sitting four abreast and facing... backwards.
+The adventure on Batwing begins as passengers board the sleek, 24-seat train sitting four abreast and facing… backwards.
 The suspense builds as guests, secured by unique over-the-shoulder and knee harnesses, ascend to the top of an incredible 115-foot hill.
 Upon approaching the crest of the hill, passengers are gently reclined to a 30-degree angle only to find themselves suddenly facing the sky.
-At the pinnacle of this suspenseful ascent the train quickly inverts into a 180-degree twist - turning average theme park thrill-seekers into high-flying heroes.
-Gravity pulls riders snugly against the safety harnesses as the sky disappears and they find themselves flying facedown, soaring first toward the ground and then into the sky.
+At the pinnacle of this suspenseful ascent the train quickly inverts into a 180-degree twist – turning average theme park thrill-seekers into high-flying heroes.
+Gravity pulls riders snugly against the safety harnesses as the sky disappears and they find themselves flying face-down, soaring first toward the ground and then into the sky.

-Related: See Batwing Review for photos.
+See related: Batwing Review for pictures.

-| Year | Track | Type | Designer |
+Year | Track | Type | Designer |

-| 2001 | Steel | Flying Dutchman | Vekoma International |
+2001 | Steel | Flying Dutchman | Vekoma International |

 Train has six cars with one row each, seating four abreast per row.